Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - Awarding the transfer of jointly titled property to one spouse

-In accordance with Virginia’s equitable distribution statute, the court is not obligated to divide the property equally and may consider the following variables:
+In accordance with Virginia’s equitable distribution statute, the court is not obligated to divide the property equally, but rather to consider several statutory factors, which include:

 - Each party’s contribution, both monetary and non-monetary